 Department of the Prime Minister and Cabinet 2016 Cost-benefit analysis guidance note

-Government of Canada 2007 Canadian cost-benefit analysis guide: Regulatory proposals
+(The archived) Government of Canada 2007 Canadian cost-benefit analysis guide: Regulatory proposals

 It may not be practical to undertake a CBA for all proposals, for example, where the cost of undertaking the CBA is disproportionate to the size of the investment or its expected impact, or there is limited data available to support a CBA.

 Economic assessments should be guided by the principle of proportionality such that the method chosen requires effort that is proportionate to the size and impact of the proposal.